Cloak & Dagger season 1: Critical response

-The review aggregator website Rotten Tomatoes reported a 89% approval rating with an average rating of 7.50/10 based on 54 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 7.50/10 based on 54 reviews.
 The website's critical consensus reads, "Cloak & Dagger blends soapy drama with superhero grit to create an exciting, surprisingly thoughtful addition to the genre — even if it falls prey to a certain amount of narrative bloat."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on reviews from 22 critics, indicating "generally favorable" reviews.

 Early reactions to the first episode from its screening at South by Southwest 2018 were largely positive, with praise going to Joseph and Holt's performances.
 Alex McLevy of The A.V.
 Club noted the screening debuted "to raucous applause", and felt "The show definitely looks good.
 It has some real issues in other areas, but the charismatic leads are the true find, and if the show succeeds, it will largely be on the back of the work they do."
 He added that there were major changes from the comics, including the relocation of the character from New York to New Orleans and the addition of "parents, home lives, and all manner of other backstories rejiggered to serve the long-form TV storytelling framework."
 Meredith Borders of /Film gave the first episode a 9 out of 10, calling it "among the upper echelon of Marvel television.... [doing] so with style and powerful storytelling" and felt it was "new in every particular way".
 Borders felt the leads "have tremendous chemistry onscreen" that she became "deeply invested" in.
 She also called the look of the season "much richer and more textured" than many other superhero and Freeform series, felt the protagonists' powers were shown "in a really visually organic way", and praised Isham's music.
 Borders also noted the strong divergence from the comics source material, but felt "the spirit of the characters absolutely remains the same."